nir/jupylet/README.md

 If you are new to Python, I strongly recommend that you install and use the [Miniconda Python](https://docs.conda.io/en/latest/miniconda.html) distribution.
 Download and run the 64-bit installer and stick to the default install options.

 Once Miniconda is installed start a Miniconda Prompt.
-On Windows you can do this by clicking the Windows key and searching for "Miniconda Prompt".
-This should open a small dark window called _console_ or _shell_ in which you can enter commands and run programs.
+To do this on Windows click the Windows key, search for "Miniconda Prompt", and click it.
+This should open a small dark window that programmers call _console_ or _shell_ in which you can enter commands and run programs.

 To run _jupylet_ first install its dependencies with: